A State-Space Perspective on Modelling and Inference for Online Skill Rating: Model Specification

 We now discuss modelling choices.
 Our key interest is to infer the skills of players in a fixed competition, given access to the outcomes of matches which are played in that competition.
-We model player skills as taking values in a totally-ordered set $\mathcal{X}$, i.e. skills are treated as ordinal, with the convention that higher skill ratings are indicative of more favourable match outcomes for a player.
-We model match outcomes as taking values in a finite, discrete set $\mathcal{Y}$, e.g. $\mathcal{Y} = \left\{ \text{draw}, \text{home win}, \text{away win}\right\}$, although the framework is general and can be extended to more complex scenarios.
-We also assume direct observation of matchtimes, who the home and away players are in a given match, and the outcome of the match.
+We model player skills as taking values in a totally ordered set $\mathcal{X}$, i.e. skills are treated as ordinal, with the convention that higher skill ratings are indicative of more favourable match outcomes for a player.
+The structure of the match outcomes (denoted $y_k$ for the outcome of the $k$th match) depends on the application and model design.
+Most simply and commonly, they can be represented by a finite, discrete set $y_k \in \mathcal{Y}$, e.g. $\mathcal{Y} = \left\{ \text{draw}, \text{home win}, \text{away win}\right\}$.
+Other structures are also readily accommodated, e.g. recording the number of points scored by each team as $y_k \in \mathcal{Y} = \nat^2$.

-Our model will consist of the players' skills, and the match outcomes; we detail here the construction of the full joint likelihood.
-Players' skills are allowed to vary with time, and we write $x_{t}^{i} \in \mathcal{X}$ for the skill value of the $i$th player at time $t$ and in an abuse of notation.
-We will also use $x_k^{i}$ to be the skill value of the $i$th player at observation time $t_k$.
-We will, where possible, index skills with letters $t$ or $k$ so that the continuous/discrete nature of the time index is clear from context.
-For discrete time indices we also make use of the notation $x_{0:k}$ or $y_{1:k}$ to denote the joint vector of skills or observations at discrete times.
+Our generic model will consist of the players' skills and the match outcomes; we detail here the construction of the full joint likelihood.
+Players' skills are allowed to vary with time, and we write $x_{t}^{i} \in \mathcal{X}$ for the skill value of the $i$th player at time $t$ and in an abuse of notation, we will also use $x_k^{i}$ to denote the skill value of the $i$th player at observation time $t_k$.
+We will, where possible, index skills with letters $t$ or $k$ so that the continuous/discrete nature of the time index is clear from the context.
+For discrete-time indices, we also make use of the notation $x_{0:k}$ or $y_{1:k}$ to denote the joint vector of skills or observations at discrete times.